We begin by discussing what a restraining order is, generally. We can then move on to Domestic Violence Restraining Orders in particular.

 A DVRO can be vacated “for good cause shown”.
 Removing, or vacating, a restraining order begins by filing a motion with the court.
 The motion must comply with all requirements established by statute, court rules, and special standards relating to disposition of domestic violence matters.
 The law requires that courts carefully examine all relevant circumstances.
 Success in vacating a restraining order requires a thorough and persuasive factual presentation supporting termination.
 In such an application the court will consider numerous factors.
 These factors were specified in a case called Carfagno v.
 Carfagno, 288 N.J.
 Super.
 424 (Ch.
 Div., 1995).
 They include:

-Possible consequences of a restraining order and related criminal charges in New Jersey are devestating.
+Possible consequences of a restraining order and related criminal charges in New Jersey are devastating.
 It is critical that a defendant facing such issues have experienced and dedicated legal representation.
 It is especially important that a defendant retain counsel before making any statement whatsoever to the police.
 Anything a defendant says to the police may gravely damage a defendant's chances for a favorable outcome.
 Anything at all.
 It is crucial that a defendant be represented by experienced counsel in all domestic violence matters.

 Allan Marain, Esq. and Norman Epting, Jr., Esq. have each worked exclusively as Law Offices of Allan Marain Counsellors at Law for a combined total of over sixty-five years.
-As indicated above, domestic violence matters in New Jersey, once begun, move through the courts very quickly.
+As indicated above, domestic violence matters in New Jersey, once begun, move through the courts quickly.
 Mr. Marain is available at no cost to confer with you about your situation.
 Call him!